Women around the world helped us design the Woman’s Condom. Photo: PATH/Glenn Austin.

-As we started to research the problem, we realized that women wanted a number of things that they weren’t getting.
-They wanted a female condom that was easier to insert, use, and remove; that was more stable, so they didn’t have to worry that it would be dislodged or move out of place during use; that was more comfortable for both partners (in particular, less noisy); that interfered less with sensation.
+As we started to research the problem, we realized that women wanted a female condom that was easier to insert, use, and remove; that was more stable, so they didn’t have to worry that it would be dislodged or move out of place during use; that was more comfortable for both partners (in particular, less noisy); and that interfered less with sensation.

 Going to the source

-To achieve a truly user-driven product design meant establishing testing sites around the world with populations that varied widely in physical and cultural needs.
-We gathered input from couples in Khon Kaen, Thailand; Cuernavaca, Mexico; Durban, South Africa; and Seattle throughout the design process.
+Achieving a truly user-driven product design meant establishing testing sites around the world with populations that varied widely in physical and cultural needs.
+We gathered input from couples in Khon Kaen, Thailand; Cuernavaca, Mexico; Durban, South Africa; and Seattle, United States throughout the design process.
 Our researchers observed clinical fittings of prototype condoms and interviewed the couples to find out how they responded to each new design.

-The birth of the final design came after more than four years of hard work—spent in assessment, research and development of new materials, and evaluation of hundreds of prototypes.
+The beginning of the final design came after more than four years of hard work spent in assessment, research and development of new materials, and evaluation of hundreds of prototypes.
 By the end, we had developed and tested more than 50 design generations in more than 300 unique prototypes.
-It was a stark contrast to the energy of the original brainstorming session—where anything seemed possible.
-But the result was a female condom that is easy to insert and remove, is very stable during sex, and feels good for both partners.
+The result was a female condom that is easy to insert and remove, is very stable during sex, and feels good for both partners.

 What did we change?